Diagnosis of plant nutrition – a set of methods aimed at determining the availability of plant nutrients.

 Indicator-plants – plants, by the appearance of which it is easiest to determine the lack or excess of any element of mineral nutrition.

-Visual diagnosis is one of the simplest, requiring no equipment method, allowing for a relatively short time to draw a conclusion about the violation of plant nutrition, the causes (soil and weather factors), and to make recommendations for changes in cultivation technology.
+Visual diagnosis of plant nutrition is one of the simplest, requiring no equipment method that allows in a relatively short time to draw a conclusion about the violations of plant nutrition, the causes (soil and weather factors), and to make recommendations for changes in cultivation technology.

 In the visual diagnosis, in addition to the general provisions take into account the following: